programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 A single row in the `RELIGION_abstracts.csv` dataset contains an numerical index and observations of the following four features (variables):

-* The title of the article (`title`).
+* The title of the article (`title`)
-* The full abstract (`abstract`).
+* The full abstract (`abstract`)
-* A link to the article (`link`).
+* A link to the article (`link`)
-* A link to the volume in which the article (abstract) was published (`volume`).
+* A link to the volume in which the article (abstract) was published (`volume`)

-Consequently, a single row in this dataset looks like this:
+So, a single row in this dataset looks like this:

 | title | abstract | link | volume |
 |:-------|:--------:|:-------------:|:-----:|
 | Norwegian Muslims denouncing terrorism: beyond ‘moderate’ versus ‘radical’? | In contemporary (...) | https://www.tandfonline.com/doi/full/10.1080/0048721X.2021.1865600 | https://www.tandfonline.com/loi/rrel20?treeId=vrrel20-51 |

 The analysis in this tutorial focuses on clustering the textual data in the `abstract` column of the dataset.
-We will apply k-means and DBSCAN to find thematic clusters within the diversity of topics discussed in *Religion*.
+We will apply *k*-means and DBSCAN to find thematic clusters within the diversity of topics discussed in *Religion*.
 To do so, we will first create document vectors of each abstract (via **T**ext **F**requency - **I**nverted **D**ocument **F**requency, short **TF-IDF**), reduce the feature space (which initially consists of the entire vocabulary of the abstracts), and then look for thematic clusters.

-You can download both datasets as well as a Jupyter notebook with the code we are writing in this tutorial from [this GitHub repository](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/clustering-with-scikit-learn-in-python).
+You can download both datasets as well as a Jupyter notebook containing the code we are writing in this tutorial from [this GitHub repository](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/clustering-with-scikit-learn-in-python).

 # Prerequisites
 To follow this tutorial, you should have basic programming knowledge (preferably Python) and be familiar with central Python libraries, such as [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/) (or their equivalents in other programming languages).
 I also assume that you have basic knowledge of descriptive statistics.
 For instance, you should know what [mean](https://en.wikipedia.org/wiki/Mean), [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation), and [categorical](https://en.wikipedia.org/wiki/Categorical_variable)/[continuous](https://en.wikipedia.org/wiki/Continuous_or_discrete_variable#Continuous_variable) variables are.

-# Why K-Means Clustering and DBSCAN?
+# Why *K*-Means clustering and DBSCAN?
-Generally, you can choose between several clustering algorithms to analyze your data, such as [k-means](https://en.wikipedia.org/wiki/K-means_clustering), [hierarchical clustering](https://stackabuse.com/hierarchical-clustering-with-python-and-scikit-learn/), and [DBSCAN](https://www.machinecurve.com/index.php/2020/12/09/performing-dbscan-clustering-with-python-and-scikit-learn/).
-We focus on k-means clustering in this tutorial since it is a relatively easy-to-understand clustering algorithm with a fast runtime speed that still delivers decent results,[^2] which makes k-means an excellent model to start with.
-I have selected DBSCAN as the second clustering algorithm for this tutorial since DBSCAN is an excellent addition to k-means.
-Among others, DBSCAN allows focusing on dense and non-linear clusters in your data while leaving noise points or outliers outside of the dense clusters, which is something that k-means cannot do (k-means adds the noise points or outliers to the k-clusters).
+Generally, you can choose between several clustering algorithms to analyze your data, such as [*k*-means](https://en.wikipedia.org/wiki/K-means_clustering), [hierarchical clustering](https://stackabuse.com/hierarchical-clustering-with-python-and-scikit-learn/), and [DBSCAN](https://www.machinecurve.com/index.php/2020/12/09/performing-dbscan-clustering-with-python-and-scikit-learn/).
+We focus on *k*-means clustering in this tutorial since it is a relatively easy-to-understand clustering algorithm with a fast runtime speed that still delivers decent results,[^2] which makes it an excellent model to start with.
+I have selected DBSCAN as the second clustering algorithm for this tutorial since DBSCAN is an excellent addition to *k*-means.
+Among other capabilities, DBSCAN allows you to focus on dense and non-linear clusters in your data while leaving noise points or outliers outside the dense clusters, which is something that *k*-means cannot do independently (*k*-means adds the noise points or outliers to the *k*-clusters).

-However, implementing other clustering algorithms with scikit-learn should be fairly easy once you are familiar with the overall workflow.
+However, implementing other clustering algorithms in combination with scikit-learn should be fairly straight-forward once you are familiar with the overall workflow.
 Thus, if you decide to analyze your data with additional clustering algorithms (such as hierarchical clustering), you can easily do so after finishing this tutorial.
-In general, it is often advisable to apply more than one clustering algorithm to get different perspectives on your data and evaluate each model's results.
+In general, it is advisable to apply more than one clustering algorithm to get different perspectives on your data and evaluate each model's results.

 # What is Clustering?
-Clustering is part of the larger field of machine learning.
-Machine learning is the programming of a computer to learn from data without being explicitly programmed (see Géron 2019, 2 in the bibliography), meaning that a machine learning model, once it is set up, can independently discover structures in the data or predict new (unknown) data.
-The field of machine learning can be separated into supervised, unsupervised, and reinforcement learning (see Géron 2019, 7-17 in the bibliography).
+Clustering is part of the larger field of [machine learning](https://en.wikipedia.org/wiki/Machine_learning).
+Machine learning is an artificial intelligence process by which computers can learn from data without being explicitly programmed (see Géron 2019, 2 in the bibliography), meaning that a machine learning model, once it is set up, can independently discover structures in the data or predict new (unknown) data.
+The field of machine learning can be separated into [supervised](https://en.wikipedia.org/wiki/Supervised_learning), [unsupervised](https://en.wikipedia.org/wiki/Unsupervised_learning), and [reinforcement](https://en.wikipedia.org/wiki/Reinforcement_learning) learning (see Géron 2019, 7-17 in the bibliography).

-**Supervised machine learning** uses labeled data to train machine learning algorithms to make accurate predictions for new data.
+**Supervised machine learning** uses [labeled data](https://en.wikipedia.org/wiki/Labeled_data) to train machine learning algorithms to make accurate predictions for new data.
 A good example is a spam filter (with emails either labeled as "spam" or "not-spam").
-One way to assess a supervised machine learning model's accuracy is to predict already labeled data and compare the machine learning model's output with the original labels.
-Among others, the model's accuracy depends on the amount and quality of the labeled data it has been trained on and its parameters ([hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization)).
+One way to assess a supervised machine learning model's accuracy is to test it on some pre-labeled data, then compare the machine learning model's labeling predictions with the original output.
+Among other things, the model's accuracy depends on the quantity and quality of the labeled data it has been trained on and its parameters ([hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization)).
 Thus, building a decent supervised machine learning model involves a continuous loop of training, testing, and fine-tuning of the model's parameters.
-Common examples of supervised machine learning classifiers are [k-nearest neighbors (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) and [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).
+Common examples of supervised machine learning classifiers are [*k*-nearest neighbors (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) and [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).

-**Unsupervised learning** mostly works with unlabeled data.
-Among others, unsupervised learning is used for anomaly detection, dimensionality reduction, and clustering.
+**Unsupervised learning** is applied to unlabeled data.
+Among other things, unsupervised learning is used for anomaly detection, dimensionality reduction, and clustering.
 When applying unsupervised machine learning algorithms, we do not feed our model with prelabeled data to make predictions for new data.
 Instead, we want the model to discern potential structures in our data.
-A good example are the datasets in our tutorial: We are only passing our model the author or abstract data, and we expect the model to indicate where (potential) clusters exist (for instance, articles in *Religion* with similar topics).
+The datasets in this tutorial are a good example: we are only feeding our model either the author or abstract data, and we expect the model to indicate where (potential) clusters exist (for instance, articles in *Religion* with similar topics).
 [Hyperparameter tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization) can also be a part of unsupervised learning; however, in these cases, the results of the clustering cannot be compared to any prelabeled data.
-Yet, we can apply measures such as the so-called [elbow method](https://en.wikipedia.org/wiki/Elbow_method_(clustering)) or the [silhouette score](https://en.wikipedia.org/wiki/Silhouette_(clustering)) to evaluate the model's output based on different parameter choices (such as the n number of clusters in k-means).
+Yet, we can apply measures such as the so-called [elbow method](https://en.wikipedia.org/wiki/Elbow_method_(clustering)) or the [silhouette score](https://en.wikipedia.org/wiki/Silhouette_(clustering)) to evaluate the model's output based on different parameter choices (such as the n number of clusters in *k*-means).

 **Reinforcement learning** is less relevant for scholars in the humanities.
 Reinforcement learning consists of setting up an agent (for instance, a robot) that performs actions and is either rewarded or punished for their execution.
 The agent learns how to react to its environment based on the feedback it received from its former actions.

-# How Does K-Means Work?
+# How Does *K*-Means Work?
-The following overview of the k-means algorithm focuses on the so-called naive k-means clustering, meaning that the cluster centers (so-called centroids) are randomly initialized.
-However, the [scikit-learn implementation of k-means](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) applied in this tutorial already integrates many improvements to the original algorithm.
-For instance, instead of randomly distributing the initial cluster centers (centroids), the scikit-learn model uses a different approach called [k-means++](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf), which is a smarter way to distribute the initial centroids.
-Yet, the way k-means++ works is beyond the scope of this tutorial, and I recommend visiting the link to the [Stanford paper](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf) by David Arthur and Sergei Vassilvitskii if you want to learn more.
+The following overview of the *k*-means algorithm focuses on the so-called [naive *k*-means](https://en.wikipedia.org/wiki/K-means_clustering#Standard_algorithm_(naive_k-means)) clustering, meaning that the cluster centers (so-called centroids) are randomly initialized.
+However, the [scikit-learn implementation of *k*-means](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) applied in this tutorial already integrates many improvements to the original algorithm.
+For instance, instead of randomly distributing the initial cluster centers (centroids), the scikit-learn model uses a different approach called [*k*-means++](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf), which is a smarter way to distribute the initial centroids.
+Yet, the way *k*-means++ works is beyond the scope of this tutorial, and I recommend visiting the link to the [Stanford paper](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf) by David Arthur and Sergei Vassilvitskii if you want to learn more.

-## The K-Means Algorithm
+## The *K*-Means Algorithm
-To explain how k-means works, let us review a snippet from our `DNP_ancien_authors.csv` dataset.
-Even though we will later include more features, it is helpful to only consider very few features in this introductory part to explain how the clustering techniques work.
+To explain how *k*-means works, let us review a snippet from our `DNP_ancien_authors.csv` dataset.
+Even though we will later include more features, it is helpful to focus on a few key features in this introductory section to explain how the clustering techniques work.

 |authors| word_count| known_works|
 |:---|:----:|:---:|